encukou/freezeyt/README.md

 ## What IS the project about?
 The idea is to create a new freezer in order to generate static web pages.
 It should also help PyLadies who've already taken their first steps with the Python programming language and now they are looking for some real projects where they could not only put their programming skills to the test but also to improve them.

-The Czech community PyLadies has used a lot of static web pages that were generated from a web application for community purposes  e.g. workshops, courses, or meetups.
+The Czech Python community uses a lot of static web pages that are generated from a web application for community purposes e.g. workshops, courses, or meetups.

 The community has been so far relying on the following projects in order to generate the static web content: